113ll3/Ibmclouddocscli/plugins/registry/index.md

 **Parameters**
 <dl>
 <dt>IMAGE</dt>
-<dd>The full {{site.data.keyword.Bluemix_short}} registry path, in the format `namespace/image:tag`, to the image for which you want to get a report.
+<dd>The full registry path, in the format `namespace/image:tag`, to the image for which you want to get a report.
 The report tells you whether the image has any known package vulnerabilities.
 The following operating systems are supported:

 <ul>